hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 !!!
 Warning

 This is a pretty advanced example, intended to cover some edge cases that we encountered.
-We strongly suggest using one of the sorting methods described above, or speaking with the [Design Systems Team](/about/support) before using this approach to make sure there are no better alternatives.
+We strongly suggest using one of the sorting methods described above, or [contact the Helios Design Systems Team](/about/support) before using this approach to make sure there are no better alternatives.

 !!!